December 12, 2013

 Welcome to HPChess!

-Members of the Indian Trail Chess Club brought home three team and seven individual awards from last weekend’s Illinois All Grade State Championship in Normal, Illinois.
+Members of the Indian Trail Chess Club brought home three team and seven individual awards from the November Illinois All Grade State Championship in Normal, Illinois.
 More than 300 players attended the event.

 Connor Edelstein, who attends Ravinia Elementary School but attends the Indian Trail club, took second place in the state among 2nd graders.